Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 The Commons Clubhouse was always scheduled to open when the community reaches around 500 homes sold and closed.
-Current projections predict this to be late 2021/2022, but this can change.
+Current projections predict this to be in the second quarter of 2022.

 The District is a public entity funded by taxes, therefore requiring the amenities to be public.
 Because these are public areas, the Association has no ability to control activities in the area.

 To accomplish the many tasks for which is its responsible, the Association must have operating funds for daily maintenance, repairs and administration, as well as adequate replacement reserve funds for major repairs or replacements for common property.
 In order to obtain these funds, all members within your community are required to pay assessments to the association.
 The Board of Directors will establish assessment rates each year and adopt the annual budget for your community.